Camille Lou: Musicals

 In 2014, Dove Attia proposed the role of Guenièvre (Guinivere) to Camille in his new musical, La Légende du roi Arthur, also featuring Florent Mothe's Arthur and Zaho's Morgane (Morgana).
 The musical was first performed on 17 September 2015 at Palais des congrès de Paris and toured France in 2016.
-Camille appears in her role in music videos for "Mon combat (Tir Nam Beo)", "Quelque chose de magique", and "Auprès d'un autre" (the latter also features peaks at the activity behind the scenes).
+Camille appears in her role in music videos for "Mon combat (Tir Nam Beo)", "Quelque chose de magique", and "Auprès d'un autre" (the latter also features peeks at the activity behind the scenes).

 Other projects

 In December 2014, she recorded a song for the album We Love Disney with Garou, a cover of the song "Beauty and the Beast" from the Disney film of the same name.

-She participated in the album Forever Gentlemen Volume 2 singing a cover of "La soleil de ma vie" with Amir.
+She participated in the album Forever Gentlemen Volume 2, singing a cover of "La soleil de ma vie" with Amir.

-She also was featured in a photoshoot for Tara Jarmon.
+She was also featured in a photoshoot for Tara Jarmon.

 Following 1789: Les Amants de la Bastille, she became dedicated to her solo projects but also equally to her band composed of five singers that performed in Les Chansons d'abord at the side of Natasha St-Pier, broadcast each Sunday at 5 pm on France 3.

 Camille was cast as Hélène Barignet in Emmanuel Fricero's film Marché noir.

 In 2016, she took part in season 7 of the French version of Dancing with the Stars partnered with Grégoire Lyonnet, finishing in second place.

 Danse avec les stars

 In 2016, she participated in the seventh season of Danse avec les stars – the French version of Dancing with the Stars.
 She was partnered with professional dancer Grégoire Lyonnet.
 On 16 December 2016, during the final, they finished runners-up to Laurent Maistret and his partner Denitsa Ikonomova by getting 46% of the votes.

-In week 3, the public give a note to each couples.
+In week 3, the public give a note to each couple.